 Repatriation: This will cover the cost of bringing you back to the UK in the event of an emergency.

-Cancellation and curtailment: If you need to cancel your holiday before leaving, or end it prematurely, this lets you claim back any losses resulting from transport, accommodation and excursion cancellations or rearrangements
+Cancellation and curtailment: Cancellation cover is essential if you need to cancel your holiday before departure or end it prematurely, allowing you to claim back any financial losses.

-Baggage: This cover lets you claim for the cost of replacing your possessions if your baggage is lost or stolen
+Baggage: This cover compensates you for the cost of replacing possessions if your baggage is lost or stolen.

 Travel insurance for South Africa: exclusions and things to watch out for